zhengying-liu/autodl-contrib/README.md

 Then you should have a work environment ready for formatting datasets and preparing baseline methods (and make submissions).

 ### Option 2: Work in Docker
-Instead of installing packages and make local changes, you can also choose to work in the Docker image that is used for AutoCV/AutoDL challenge: `evariste/autodl:cpu`.
+Instead of installing packages and make local changes, you can also choose to work in the Docker image that is used for AutoDL challenge: `evariste/autodl:cpu`.
 Thus, by using in this Docker image, you are working in the exact same environment in which participants' submissions are handled.

 To do this, you first need to [setup Docker](https://www.docker.com/products/docker-desktop).
 Then go to `~/projects/` and run
 ```bash